dungmanh88/system/app/flask-intro/README.md

  !
 This database is empty.
 If upgrading, you can transfer ! data from another database with pg:copy
 Created postgresql-octagonal-15381 as DATABASE_URL
 -> This means heroku created an database and you can access it via DATABASE_URL

+### View heroku config
+heroku config

+### Install pg adapter
+sudo apt-get install libpq-dev or yum install postgresql-devel pip install psycopg2